Provenance + repatriation

 Repatriation claims received (consultation in process)

-In accordance with the NAGPRA (25 U.S.C. § 3001 et seq) and its implementing regulations (43 CFR Part 10), FAMSF transferred control of three unassociated funerary objects to the Choctaw Nation of Oklahoma and the Chickasaw Nation in 2024.
-The items are awaiting physical transfer to the Tribes (Federal Register, Volume 89, Number 36, February 22, 2024).
+In accordance with the NAGPRA (25 U.S.C. § 3001 et seq) and its implementing regulations (43 CFR Part 10), FAMSF submitted a Notice of Intended Repatriation for three unassociated funerary objects to the Choctaw Nation of Oklahoma and the Chickasaw Nation in February 2024 (Federal Register, Volume 89, Number 36, February 22, 2024).
+FAMSF transferred control of the objects to the Choctaw Nation of Oklahoma and the Chickasaw Nation in June 2024.
+The items are awaiting physical transfer to the Tribes.

 Past repatriation